 One morning, Rinker told Merritt that when he died he’d like to be buried with his music, so “I can take it with me and play it in the Great Hall.”
-Merritt promised that he would carry out his wish.

 Before Merritt could speak a word or shed a tear for the man whom he loved so dearly, his world collapsed around him.
 His dream of playing and writing music also died that day with the old man.

 Into the closet went his special guitar, along with the journal he kept for writing down ideas for his own songs.
 Certain that he would never open the door to that closet again, he slammed it shut.